How Outfishers Does Business

 Our standards for selling gear under the Outfishers brand generally means two things.

-First, the rod can't have a total rating less than 70.
-We sell plenty of good, usable rods with plenty of life left that are rated in the 70's.
-But in our experience, any rod that doesn't meet that magical 70 number for us isn't something a customer would be happy with, no matter how we priced it or disclosed the flaws.
+First, the equipment can't have a total rating less than 70.
+We sell plenty of good, usable rods and reels with plenty of life left that are rated in the 70's.
+But in our experience, any equipment that doesn't meet that magical 70 number for us isn't something a customer would be happy with, no matter how we priced it or disclosed the flaws.

 Second, it's got to be something we would fish with ourselves.
-It's just common sense that any rod we put in your hands we better be willing to fish with ourselves.
+It's just common sense that any gear we put in your hands we better be willing to fish with ourselves.

-Our products typically have scratches, dents, chips, or imperfections of some sort.
-But we always note these flaws in our conditions details and we never sell fly rods where these flaws might impact performance.
+Our products can have have scratches, dents, chips, or imperfections of some sort.
+We always note any flaws we find in our conditions details and we never sell gear where these flaws might impact performance.

 Our photos are real.